-This course is designed to introduce students to the history, philosophy, and application of the American Juvenile Justice System.
-Students will examine the juvenile justice responsibilities of police, the courts, and corrections with special emphasis on current practices of Juvenile Justice agencies in Guam.
+This course is designed to provide students with a fundamental understanding of the history, philosophy, and practical application of the American Juvenile Justice System.
+Students will examine the juvenile justice responsibilities of police, courts, and juvenile corrections with additional emphasis on current practices of Juvenile Justice agencies in Guam.
 Course offering: As needed.
 Prerequisites: CJ100, EN100R, EN100W

-- 1. Describe the history and development of the Juvenile Justice System. - 2.
-Identify the role of the Juvenile Justice System in contemporary society. - 3.
-Define the concept of "parens patriae" and how the courts interpret its meaning. - 4.
-Apply Title 19 Guam Code Annotated, Chapter 5, The Family Court Act to hypothetical situations.
+- 1. Describe the history, philosophy, and development of the Juvenile Justice System. - 2.
+Identify and distinguish the various components of the Juvenile Justice System. - 3.
+Apply Title 19 Guam Code Annotated, Chapter 5, The Family Court Act, to hypothetical situations.